If you’re here, you probably want to know how to watch old anime.

 Although you won’t always find every show you want, you’ll be sure to find a good selection of popular and obscure classics from the 70s, 80s, and 90s.

 One of the notable options here is Retrocrush.tv.
 They are a newer service with a smaller library, but as the name implies, they are focused on classic or retro anime, which is the whole point of this guide!
 So it is expected that they will have more offerings as the service continues to grow.

 Some of these anime streaming services also have shows available to watch for free (with commercials), so if you don’t want to subscribe, you at least have that as an option.

 - Viewster | Anime (Channel can be added through Roku or Amazon Prime Video)

 Premium Streaming Services with Robust Anime Libraries

-These services offer a good general selection of shows and movies that aren’t anime, but they also have very robust anime selections.
-Oftentimes, you’ll find that some of the more popular classics such as Neon Genesis Evangelion or Cowboy Bebop are exclusive to one of the services.
+These services offer a general selection of shows and movies that aren’t anime, but they also have very robust anime selections.
+Often, you’ll find that some of the more popular classics, such as Neon Genesis Evangelion or Cowboy Bebop, are exclusive to one of the services.

 - Amazon Prime Video

 - Vudu (you’ll have to ‘buy’ or redeem shows/movies on this service to stream)